-Also on February 4, 2011, the Company filed a National Instrument 43-101 - Standards of Disclosure for Minerals Projects ("NI 43-101") compliant technical report entitled "Independent Technical Report on Exploration and Mineral Resource Estimate dated December 23, 2010" (the "Trairão Technical Report") prepared by Coffey Mining Pty Ltd. of Brazil, under the supervision of Bernardo Horta de Cerqueria Viana, who is a "qualified person" under NI 43-101, which incorporates the initial drill results and the mineral resource estimate for the first target area of the Trairão Project.
+On March 30, 2012, the Company filed a National Instrument 43-101 - Standards of Disclosure for Minerals Projects ("NI 43-101") compliant technical report entitled "Fourth Independent Technical Report on Mineral Resources" (the "Trairão Technical Report") prepared by Coffey Mining Pty Ltd., under the supervision of Mr. Porfírio Cabaleiro Rodriguez, who is a "qualified person" under NI 43-101, which updates the scientific and technical information on the Trairão Project and incorporates the updated resource estimates detailed above.